-Esposito’s work draws from diverse fields, involves community groups and specialists from various stages in life and abilities, and utilizes a broad range of media and techniques integrated into her painting and drawing practice.
-Collaborative projects and bodies of work move in and between individual regenerative pursuits and group interactions.
-She works with subjects such as mental illness, wellness, aging, bereavement culture, biodiversity, and agriculture.
+Esposito’s work draws from diverse fields and involves community groups and specialists from various stages in life and abilities.
+She works with subjects such as mental illness, wellness, aging, bereavement, biodiversity, and agriculture.

 Her walking and drawing research has received support from the Ohio Arts Council, and from numerous residencies such as the Ucross Foundation, Virginia Center for Creative Arts, and Santa Fe Arts Institute.
 Her participatory and performative works have engaged the public and academic audiences at the University of Edinburgh, and Bauhaus University in Weimar Germany, and artist collectives such as Mobius in Cambridge, MA.
 She has taught public workshops, cultivating embodiment, performative drawing and intentional walking at the Turchin Center, the North Carolina Museum of Art, the Carnegie Museum of Art and History and Compassionate Friends non-profit organization for Grief.

 Her drawing work is curated into the Drawing Center Viewing Program in NYC and is in the Embassy of Panama and Fidelity Investments collections.
 Exhibitions at the Weatherspoon Art Museum, Manifest Gallery, Soo Visual Arts and the Beverly Art Center combine performative actions with drawing and painting to explore antecedent and multi-sensory gestures in social space.
 Esposito has taught drawing at the Rhode Island School of Design and the University of North Dakota.
 Currently, she teaches studio and theory at Ohio University while designing cross-disciplinary engagement projects and creative programming connecting communities through social practice.